afaqali33/afaqali33/README.md

 - 👀 I’m interested in Developing applications
 - 🌱 I’m currently learning Next js
 - 💞️ I’m looking to collaborate on Next js
-- 📫 How to reach me ...
+- 📫 You can reach to me by linkdin (https://www.linkedin.com/in/syed-ali-89555b21b/) or Email(syedafaqali80@gmail.com)

 <!---
 afaqali33/afaqali33 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.